Get Cozy with Hygge Gifts, Decor and Ideas

 I now realize that not only was she sharing warm drinks, good food and lots of love, she was also teaching me how to bring hygge into my own life!

-The practice of hygge includes long conversations with family and friends and sipping warm cider.
+The practice of hygge includes long conversations with family and friends and sipping warm tea, hot chocolate or cider.
 It is quality time for loved ones or just a special time for you!
 When we don’t have to let lots of distractions get in the way!

-It can include lighting lots of candles and in Denmark they actually have a word for the person who blows out the candles, it is called. lyseslukker which means spoiled sport!
+Lighting lots of candles can be a great way to get in a cozy mood and in Denmark they actually have a word for the person who blows out the candles, which is a lyseslukker, which means spoiled sport!

-I hope that you will slow down and find the beauty around you and become cozy for the next several months.
+I hope some of these hygge ideas will help you slow down and find the beauty around you and become cozy for the next several months.